Construction of Differentially Private Empirical Distributions from a low-order Marginals Set through Solving Linear Equations with l2 Regularization: Experiments

+We run experiments with simulated and real-life data to evaluate CIPHER, and benchmark its performance against MWEM and the FDH sanitization in this paper.
+Both MWEM and FDH inspired our work, the former conceptually as stated in Section \ref{sec:cipher}, while the latter motivated us to develop a solution with decreased storage cost for sanitized queries.
+In addition, more complex algorithms are unlikely to beat a simpler and easier-to-deploy flat algorithm such as FDH, per conclusions from previous studies \cite{hay2016principled, bowen2016comparative} when $n$, $\epsilon$, or $p$ is large.
+In addition, both MWEM and FDH are straightforward to program and implement.
+Our goal is to demonstrate in the experiments that CIPHER performs better than MWEM in terms of the utility of sanitized empirical distributions and synthetic data, and delivers non-inferior performance compared to FDH with significant decreased storage costs.

-When comparing the utility of synthetic data generated by CIPHER, MWEW, and the full table sanitization, we not only examine the descriptive statistics such as mean and $l_p$ ($p>0$) distance between the synthetic and the original data, we also examine the information preservation in statistical inferences on population parameters when hypothesis testing is involved.
+When comparing the utility of synthetic data generated by different procedures, we not only examine the degree to which the original information is preserved on descriptive statistics such as mean and $l_q$ ($q>0$) distance, we also examine the information preservation in statistical inferences on population parameters.
 Toward that end, we propose the \emph{SSS assessment}.
-The first S refers to the the Sign of the estimated parameter, and the second and third S' refer to the Statistical Significance of the estimated parameter.
-The consistency in the sign and statistical significance for the parameter estimates based on the original and synthetic data leading to seven possible scenarios as listed in Table \ref{table:3S}.
+The first S refers to the Sign of a parameter estimate, and the second and third S' refer to the Statistical Significance of the estimate against the null value in hypothesis testing.
+Whether the sign and statistical significance in the estimate between the original and synthetic data are consistent leads to 7 possible scenarios (Table \ref{table:3S}).
+Between the best and the worst scenarios, there are 5 other possibilities.
+II+ and I+ indicate an increase in Type II (false negative) and Type I (false positive) error rates, respectively, from the original to the sanitized inferences, so do II- and I-, but the latter two also involve a sign change from the original to the sanitized inferences.